menashabs/MosquitoBiteMyth_Analysis/README.md

-# MythAnalysis_LogisticRegression
+# MosquitoBiteMyth_Analysis

-Under this project, a myth about mosquito bites and HIV is analysed
+Under this project, a myth about mosquito bites and HIV was analysed

-Main statistical technique used is Logistic Regression